bgamari/ghc-wiki-import/records/name-spacing.md

-The new record system is enabled with `-XNAMESPACEDATA`.
+The new record system could be enabled with `-XNAMESPACEDATA`.

 - Should new modules be infectious?
 That is, if I turn the extension on for my module and export a record, does a user that wants to import the record also have to use the extension?